 These thoughts, while pleasant, also brought the kind of panicked reflection that always seems to occur in the wee hours of the morning: “What am I thinking?
 I can’t just turn this over to my daughter and walk away.
 That would be like giving her command of the Titanic and saying, ‘Good Luck.’”

 In order to get the business functioning in a way that felt sustainable and ready for the change in leadership, I knew we’d need better systems.
 But what systems?
 Financial systems that actually made sense?
 What about systems for client follow-up, Client Fulfillment, and Lead Generation?
 (I didn’t know these terms then, but I sensed the need for something like them.)
 In general, I was driven by a strong need to “get it right” before I could feel comfortable even considering turning the company over.

 I discussed the idea of EMyth Coaching with Heidi, and her enthusiasm for the idea told me we were on course to building a business that would serve us by design, not by default—one that reacted to the urgent needs of the day, hour, and minute.

 Fred and Heidi enthusiastically committed to coaching and being open to the questions, observations and analysis of how and why they cared so much about their client's and the results their business provided.
 I gently held them accountable to progress and implementation and now Heidi leads the Folk Agency, while Fred enjoys the fruits of his labors in the Florida sunshine!—Lynn Goza

-Working with our coach can be summed in one word: Accountability.
-Does she know our business as well as we do?
+Working with our Coach can be summed in one word: accountability.
+Does our Coach know our business as well as we do?
 I doubt it.
 Does she know our industry as well as we do?
-I doubt that also, but does she know how to help us transform our business, and in turn the opportunity for us to lead more fulfilling lives?
+I doubt that also.
+But does she know how to help us transform our business, and in turn create the opportunity for us to lead more fulfilling lives?
 Absolutely!
-She has helped us do, in less than one year, what I have been “going to get around to doing for 30 years!”
+She has helped us do in a year what I’ve been “getting around to” for the past 30!